WHY USE SOCIAL MEDIA FOR BUSINESS?

-As social media continues to grow in popularity--and not only among the Millennials and Gen-Zers--but also among the older generations (we’re looking at you, Boomers and GenXers!), it becomes increasingly important for industrial distributorships to have a stronger social presence.
+As social media continues to grow in popularity–and not only among the Millennials and Gen-Zers–but also among the older generations (we’re looking at you, Boomers and GenXers!), it becomes increasingly important for industrial distributorships to have a stronger social presence.
 Improving your social profile helps improve your SEO (Search Engine Optimization) and creates positive brand impressions among your customers.
-It’s also a great way to showcase new products & services or introduce sales and promotions.
-All of these activities contribute to increased sales.
-Therefore, social media has gradually become new tool to develop business opportunities—even in the B2B market.
+Social media has gradually become new tool to develop business opportunities—even in the B2B market.

 It’s probably fair to say social media has not exactly been widely embraced as a marketing tool among independent industrial distributors.
 According to The Journal of Technology Studies, the industrial B2B sector has been using different marketing strategies than other B2B sectors.
 Industrial distributors tend to use promotional items and personal selling to keep current buyers happy and attract new buyers.
 Moreover, industrial distributors have a relatively weak social presence when compared to other B2B sectors.